zonika/format-numbers-web-0715-public/README.md

 This functionality can also be achieved through one line of regex.
 Need to brush up on regex?
 Take a look at [Rubular](http://rubular.com/) and [Regex Crossword](http://regexcrossword.com/).
 If you really want to know how, try searching [Stack Overflow](http://stackoverflow.com/).

+### Other Options

+There are probably many other ways to tackle this problem so if you don't see a strategy that you thought of listed on this readme, don't worry.
+It's probably also a legitimate way to approach this problem.

 ## Bonus

 Once all your tests pass, take a look at [this post](http://stackoverflow.com/a/721415/2890716).
 What are positive lookahead assertions?
 How do they work?